Guide

 Worked example: electrician

-Here is a complete capability statement for a fictional electrical business.
-Use it as a template and swap in your own details.
+Here is a fictional composite capability statement for an electrical business.
+Use the structure as a template and swap in your real details.

 Business Overview

-Spark Solutions Electrical is a Western Sydney based electrical contracting business established in 2011.
-We employ 8 electricians and specialise in commercial electrical maintenance, switchboard upgrades, data cabling, and emergency fault repair for government and corporate clients across the Greater Sydney region.
+[Your Electrical Business] is a [your region]-based electrical contracting business established in [year].
+We employ [number] electricians and specialise in commercial electrical maintenance, switchboard upgrades, data cabling, and emergency fault repair for public-sector and commercial clients across [service area].

 Key Capabilities